 Nests often consist of sticks and vary widely in size, depending on which species originally built the nest (usually Red-tailed Hawks, other hawk species, crows, ravens, herons, or squirrels).
 Great Horned Owls may line the nest with shreds of bark, leaves, downy feathers plucked from their own breast, fur or feathers from prey, or trampled pellets.
 In some areas they add no lining at all.
 Nests deteriorate over the course of the breeding season, and are seldom reused in later years.

-Great Horned Owls are common and widespread throughout much of the Americas.
-Overall their populations are stable, according to the North American Breeding Bird Survey.
-There are about 6 million Great Horned Owls according to Partners in Flight, with about 45 percent of the population in the U.S., 14 percent in Canada, and 7 percent in Mexico.
-They are not on the 2012 Watch List.
-They were heavily hunted until the practice was abolished in the mid-twentieth century.
-Some illegal hunting continues.
+Great Horned Owls are common and widespread throughout much of the Americas and they adapt well to habitat change as long as nest sites are available.
+Population size has been fairly steady between 1966 and 2019, according to the North American Breeding Bird Survey.
+Partners in Flight estimates the global breeding population at 5.7 million and rates it 8 out of 20 on the Continental Concern Score, indicating a species of low conservation concern.
+Great Horned Owls were heavily hunted until the practice was abolished in the mid-twentieth century, but some illegal hunting continues.
+Because of their prowess as predators, Great Horned Owls can pose a threat to other species of concern, such as Peregrine Falcons and Spotted Owls.
 Northern populations rise and fall in cycles along with prey populations.
-The species adapts well to habitat change as long as nest sites are available.
-In the Pacific Northwest they have expanded into open land recently created by logging.
-Because of their prowess as predators, Great Horned Owls can pose a threat to other species of concern, such as Peregrine Falcons and Spotted Owls.
 Owls are sometimes poisoned by pesticides and other toxic substances that have accumulated in their prey.

 Artuso, C., C. Stuart Houston, D. G. Smith, and C. Rohner (2013).
 Great Horned Owl (Bubo virginianus), version 2.0.
 In The Birds of North America (A. F. Poole, Editor).
 Cornell Lab of Ornithology, Ithaca, NY, USA.